RedisLabs/redislabs-docs/content/rs/administering/cluster-operations/maintenance-mode.md

 When you turn maintenance mode off, RS:

 1. Loads the latest snapshot, unless a snapshot is specified.
-1. Unmarks the node as a quorum node to allow shards to migrate into the node.
+1. Unmarks the node as a quorum node to allow shards and endpoints to migrate into the node.
 1. Restores the shards and endpoints that were in node at the time when the snapshot was taken.
-1. Deletes the configuration snapshot.
+1. Deletes the snapshot.

 To turn maintenance mode off after you finish the server maintenance, on one of the nodes in the cluster run: